Sasha Colby

-Sasha Kekauoha (born July 26, 1985), best known by the stage name Sasha Colby, is an American drag performer and beauty pageant competitor.
+Sasha Kekauoha (born July 26, 1984), best known by the stage name Sasha Colby, is an American drag performer and beauty pageant competitor.
 In 2012, she won the Miss Continental competition.
+In 2023, she was crowned the winner of season 15 of RuPaul's Drag Race.

 Early life

-Sasha Colby was born in Waimānalo, Hawaii.
-She was raised in a conservative, Jehovah's Witness household.
+Sasha Colby was born in Waimānalo, Hawaii, as the youngest of seven children.
+She was raised in a conservative Jehovah's Witness household.
+As a teenager, she secretly did drag, locking herself in the bathroom and wearing her sister's clothes.
+The first transgender woman she met was her mother’s hairdresser, Tammy.
+Her father died by suicide in 2016.

 Career

 Sasha Colby has been described as a "beauty queen", a "drag legend", and a "pageant legend".
 She won the Miss Continental competition in 2012.